CCC-NULS/nuls-js/README.md

 Isomorphic JavaScript SDK for NULS blockchain.

 # Warning
-This project is still in early development and this are likely to change.
-Please do not use this in a production environment.
+This project is still in early development stages.
+It is strongly not recommended to use this in a production environment.

 # Install
 ```bash